mosip/documentation/docs/admin-portal-user-guide.md

 * The DIGITALCARD_ADMIN has the privilege to download the digital copy of UIN card for the residents(PDF format).
 * The resident reaches the centre and requests the admin to provide a PDF version of their ID card.

-To download the card, the admin,
+To download the card,
 1. Admin navigates to **Download Card** on the left navigation pane.
 2. Enters the Registration ID shared by the resident.
-3. Clicks on Search to check if the Registration ID/ UIN exists and verifies the identity of the resident.
+3. Clicks on Search to check if the Registration ID/ UIN exists and proceeds to verification.
+If the RID exists, the photograph and Date of Birth of the resident is displayed on the screen.
-4. If the identity can be verified, the Admin proceeds to Download of card and if the face does not match, the request is rejected.
+4. The Admin now performs a manual verification to confirm the identity of the resident.
+If the identity of the resident can be verified, the Admin clicks "I have verified the face" and proceeds to download the card.
+5. If the face does not match, the request for download of card is rejected.

 ![](_images/download-card.png)

-Note: The admin can perform a limited number of searches as set as the daily limit.
+Note: The admin can perform a limited number of searches based on the daily limit set.
 This number is configurable as per the country requirements.

 ## Pause/Resume RID